 “You already do a lot for me.”
 I smiled back at her and she smiled back.

-There was a moment of silence until I remembered how my body is failing me at that current moment.
+There was a moment of silence until I remembered how my body was failing me at that current moment.
 It sounded like the Tuhingan mother wanted someone to come immediately.
 I asked Caroline about it.
 She considered me strong enough to go on the journey.
 Also thought the exercise could help build my muscles faster.

 I just looked at her with the best sceptical look I could muster.